dropwizard/dropwizard/docs/source/manual/configuration.rst

 archivedFileCount            5                                          The number of archived files to keep.
 Must be greater than or equal to ``0``.
 Zero is a
                                                                         special value signifying to keep infinite logs (use with caution) maxFileSize                  (unlimited)                                The maximum size of the currently active file before a rollover is triggered.
-The value can be expressed in bytes, kilobytes, megabytes, gigabytes, and terabytes by appending B, K, MB, GB, or
-                                                                        TB to the numeric value.
-Examples include 100MB, 1GB, 1TB.
-Sizes can also be spelled out, such as 100 megabytes, 1 gigabyte, 1 terabyte. totalSizeCap                 (unlimited)                                Controls the total size of all files.
+The value can be expressed in bytes, kibibytes, kilobytes, mebibytes, megabytes, gibibytes, gigabytes, tebibytes, terabytes, pebibytes, and petabytes by appending B, KiB, KB, MiB, MB, GiB, GB, TiB, TB, PiB, or PB to the numeric value.
+Examples include 5KiB, 100MiB, 1GiB, 1TB.
+Sizes can also be spelled out, such as 5 kibibytes, 100 mebibytes, 1 gibibyte, 1 terabyte. totalSizeCap                 (unlimited)                                Controls the total size of all files.
                                                                         Oldest archives are deleted asynchronously when the total size cap is exceeded. timeZone                     UTC                                        The time zone to which event timestamps will be converted.